MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 ## Member

-A member of a project is a user in engagement insights capability who can access a project.
+A member of a project is a user in the engagement insights capability who can access a project.
 Members can have roles.
 Currently, “Owner” is the only role available in engagement insights capability.
 It allows the user to manage the project and its data, and to view reports.

 ## Metric